 Regional commute patterns reflect the County's remoteness and isolation.
-In 2014, Modoc County had 1307 workers commuting into the county and over 1717 commuting out.
-Of those who commute into Modoc County, the largest number come from Siskiyou county (130 or 5% of the workforce), seconded by Merced County (119 or 4.6%).
-The top destination counties for Modoc out-commuting workers are Lassen County (274 or 9.1%) and Shasta County (204 or 6.8%).
+In 2022, Modoc County had 286 workers commuting into the county and 532 commuting out.
+Of those who commute into Modoc County, the largest number come from Lassen County (92 or 3% of the workforce), seconded by Shasta County (54 or 2%).
+The top destination counties for Modoc out-commuting workers are Siskiyou County (223 or 8%) and Shasta County (68 or 2%).

 Most Modoc workers live within less than ten minutes driving distance of their employment sites.
 56.6 percent of the total employed Modoc residents commuted ten to fourteen minutes.
-For most employees, travel time to work is not an issue, compared to other regions, however employment opportunities are scarce.
+For most employees, travel time to work is not an issue when compared to other regions, however employment opportunities are limited.